thexavier666/batch_generate_pdf/README.md

 ### Usage
 This is the usage script
 `python pyscript <template file name> <csv file name> <number of documents to be generated>`
 * First argument  : Name of template file.
 It should be in `.tex` format
-* Second argument : Name of the csv file
+* Second argument : Name of the csv file.
+It should be in `.csv` format
 * Third argument  : Number of documents to be generated.
 It should not be more than the number of rows of the csv file

 ### Output
-PDF files will be generated with the name `certificate_<file number>.pdf`
+PDF files will be generated with the name `<template file name>_<file number>.pdf` File numbers start from 1 to `<number of documents to be generated>`

 ### Sample Running String
-Run the following script to get an understanding `python pyscript.py sample_files/template.tex sample_files/namelist.csv 4`
+Run the following script to get an understanding.
+Sample files are provided `python pyscript.py sample_template.tex sample_namelist.csv 4`